zwvews/csad/README.md

 Extracted the x.npy files to ./colored_mnist/

 ## Experiments
-We provide an example for coloredmnist with sigma^2=0.020, and one could change the parameters accordingly to conduct experiemnts on other settings.

-We provide a pretrained baseline model for sigma^2=0.020.
-Conduct training by
+We provide a pretrained baseline model for sigma^2=0.020, and one can conduct training for CSAD by
 ```
- python main.py -e csad --color_var 0.020 --checkpoint baseline/checkpoint_step_0028.pth --alpha 1 --tau 10 --lambda_ 1 --save_dir ./
+ python main.py -e csad0020 --color_var 0.020 --checkpoint baseline/pretraincheckpoint_step_0000.pth --alpha 1 --tau 10 --lambda_ 1 --save_dir ./
 ```
 After training, you should get a debiased digit classifer with accuracy around 0.943.

-We fix the random seed for reproducibility and please erase checkpoint if you conduct experiments with other random seeds and settings.
+We fix the random seed for reproducibility.
+Please erase the checkpoint and change random seeds for experiments with differenet settings.

+Please check our paper for details, and thanks for your interests.

 ## Citation
 ```